isomerpages/moe-fuhuapri/_fuhua-identity/School Rules.md

 * Students should wear the PE T shirt of the House they belong to.
 * The name tag should be positioned slightly above the school badge on the left side of the PE T-shirt.
 Please see the illustrations.

-School shirt/blouse: The name tag should be positioned on the left hand side of the wearer and 1cm above the boy’s chest pocket.
-Girls should wear their name tags on the left hand side and slightly above the school crest.
-Please see the illustrations below.

 #### **6. SUN-HAT**

 The Sun-hat is part of the school uniform.
 It must be worn whenever the student is engaged in outdoor activities especially during local and international learning journeys.